berkeozkir/ngrok-notify/readme.md

 $ sudo npm install localtunnel
 ```

 REST OF THE DOC IS UNCHANGED.
-USE WITH CAUSION. - I WILL UPDATE AS I HAVE MORE FREE TIME.
+USE WITH CAUSION. - I WILL UPDATE WHEN I HAVE MORE FREE TIME.
 ## Configure

 Create a directory to store the configuration files and navigate to it: